Global Offshore Business Environment in Samoa

 Why Choose Samoa as an Offshore Tax Haven

-Samoa does not have a negative association in the world of offshore banking or offshore financial services and is not commonly considered a “tax-haven”.
-The Samoan government has enticed international investors by modernizing its legislation and streamlining the company formation process, measures which have been largely successful.
+Samoa does not have a negative association in the world of offshore banking or offshore financial services though it has been pressured by the Australian government in recent times to reform its offshore industry which it has largely done in the last few years to appease global regulators.
+The Samoan government entices international investors by modernizing its legislation and streamlining the company formation process, measures which have been largely successful.

 A Samoan based offshore company has many advantages over a traditional onshore company.
 An offshore company is exempt from paying local taxes, submitting financial accounts, and any auditing requirements.
 Samoan corporate legislation ensures confidentiality and minimal company formation requirements.